UnbendableStraw/homepod-restore/README.md

 > ```
 >
 This is normal and may take up to 10–15 minutes.

+Other Tips:

+* Is your HomePod upside down while attempting all of this?
+* Did you connect the HomePod's USB first, then connect power to HomePod?
+* Did you run `gaster pwn`, then `gaster reset`, then `idevicerestore -d -e YOUR.ipsw` all while your HomePod was connected, on, and upside down?
+* Restart your computer and try again from Restore Step 1.
+* If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
+* If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (nand / bga)
+* If you are not able to `gaster pwn` your HomePod, it's likely a hardware failure or bad USB connection.
+* Basically, it _should_ restore successfully if it's purely a software brick, and your connection to the HomePod is good.

 ## How to build your own .ipsw